 Super-Tasty, Very Easy, Healthy Granola Bars

-A healthy granola bar perfect for lunchboxes.
-This easy recipe uses a secret ingredient as both binder and sweetener while adding 30g protein.
+A healthy granola bar recipe perfect for lunchboxes.
+This easy recipe uses a secret ingredient as both binder and sweetener while adding a healthy 30 gram boost of protein.

 3 Tricks to A Healthy Granola Bar That Actually Tastes GOOD

 This healthy bar recipe uses a few special tricks to maximize flavour and make a bar that you actually crave, as opposed to the dusty-tasty homemade bars you might have experienced in the past.

 - Toast the oats.
 This first trick is simple but important.
 Raw oats taste dusty and feel pasty in the mouth, which is why many homemade granola bars are lackluster.
 Even baked granola bars, as the majority of the oats are in the middle.
 You’ll add a ton of delicious toasty flavour to your recipe simply by giving them a turn in the oven before they’re made into bars.
 The extra step doesn’t even involve much extra time or effort.
 Simply spread the oats on the same baking pan you’ll use to bake the granola bars and letting them bake to golden brown in the oven while you gather and measure all of your other ingredients.
 You can even do this as the oven preheats, just keep an eye on the pan to make sure the oats don’t burn.